Primark sees improving UK outlook after Omicron dented Christmas - NewsBreak

 He said he expected Primark’s city centre stores to get a boost from workers returning to offices, while the business would also benefit from more people planning holidays.

-Bason also pledged that, unlike rivals such as Next (NXT.L), Primark would not raise prices for spring/summer stock despite inflationary cost pressures.
+Bason also pledged that, unlike rivals such as Next, Primark would not raise prices for spring/summer stock despite inflationary cost pressures.

 Shares in AB Foods were down 1.9% at 1017 GMT.